-- 1. Email your assigned counselor or the Guidance Secretary at Charie.Trivisonno@Wickliffecsd.org to request an appointment - 2.
-Fill out a guidance appointment form, which is found in the Guidance Suite in the library. - 3.
-A school counselor can be contacted before or after school, during study hall or lunch periods in the Guidance Suite. - In an emergency situation, a student should see a secretary, counselor, or nurse immediately.
+- 1. Email your assigned counselor - 2.
+Request an appointment with the Guidance Secretary at Sarah.
+Hasul-Cull@Wickliffecsd.org - 3.
+Fill out a guidance appointment form through the QR code, which is found in the Guidance Office.

+In an emergency situation, a student should see a secretary, counselor, or nurse immediately.